Tsunderarislime/atsui-yo/README.md

 **This bot is developed purely for fun, there are probably other Discord bots out there that can post weather forecasts.**

 ## Features
+- Posts the 12-hour forecast daily at a configurable time and channel
-- Ask for the current weather with a 12-hour forecast
+- Ask for the current weather with a 12-hour forecast on demand through a chat command
-- Ask for the upcoming weather forecast, from 1 to 7 days
+- Ask for the upcoming weather forecast, from 1 to 7 days on demand through a chat command
 - Configure multiple parameters of the bot with chat commands (server administrator permissions required)
 - Restart and shutdown the bot with chat commands (server administrator permissions required)